-Welcome everybody, I'm Tim and I'm mark keting manager for Cola in a c country called Namibia.
-In this market we 1. sell more than n any other cola In fact, we 2. have 55 per cent of the market.
-3. Sales are incre easing at seven to eight 1 per cent per year.
-There are tw wo main 4. groups of users : those who drink it in cafés , bars and restaurants, and those who buy it to drink at home.
+Welcome everybody, I'm Tim and I'm mark eting manager for Cola in a country called Namibia.
+In this market we 1. sell more than any other cola In fact, we 2. have 55 per cent of the market. ave 55 per cent of the market 3.
+Sales are increasing at seven to eight per cent per year.
+There are two main 4. groups of users : those who drink it in caf fés, bars and restau- rants, and those who buy it to drink at home.
 Of course, many users belong to both groups, but this is our 5. way of dividing our consumers.